 How to Install Floating Hardwood Flooring Around a Fireplace Hearth

-Easiklip floors are solid ¾-inch white oak that clips together.
+Easiklip floors are solid ¾-inch white oak hardwood flooring that clips together.
 There are no screws, glue, or nails required, making it the most effortless solid hardwood floor to install.
 It floats on top of the subfloor.
-If you have a fireplace, there are a few ways to install the floor around it for a seamless, professional look.
+If you have a fireplace, there are a few ways to install the hardwood flooring around it for a seamless, professional look.

-Laying an Easiklip floor is simple.
+Laying Easiklip hardwood flooring is simple.
 Layout the boards on the subfloor and fit them together using the aluminum clips provided.
-When it comes to fitting the wood planks around the fireplace, you can use a few techniques.
+When it comes to fitting the hardwood flooring planks around the fireplace, you can use a few techniques.
 Plan well before you cut anything, especially brick or stone.

 Pro Tip: Start laying the hardwood flooring from the fireplace and work outward from there.